aguxone/postgresql_enabler_stopper/README.md

 # gif - storage - branch

-Branch emade exclusively for storing the gif of the main branch.
+Branch made exclusively for storing the gif of the main branch.